tmhglnd/list-objects/README.md

 ## Contains

+- **th.Lfitprosel** - *Make a Fitness Proportional Selection from an inputlist (right inlet), return a value based on an inputvalue between 0 and 1.*

 - **th.Lmean** - *Return the mean from a list of values*

 - **th.Lmedian** - *Return the median from a list of values*